Denver Seminary: History

-Denver Seminary was founded in 1950 by members of the newly founded Conservative Baptist Association.
-This is a group of churches that separated from the Northern Baptist Convention over theological differences stemming from the Fundamentalist–Modernist Controversy conflict earlier in the twentieth century.
-The school was originally known as the Conservative Baptist Theological Seminary and, in 1982, changed its name to Denver Conservative Baptist Seminary.
-The school changed its name again in 1998 to Denver Seminary to reflect its growing appeal to a wide-spectrum of evangelical students.
-Students are required to sign the statement of faith used by the National Association of Evangelicals.

-Carey Thomas became the Seminary's first president in 1950.
+In 1950, Denver Seminary was founded by members of the newly founded Conservative Baptist Association.
+This is a group of churches that separated from the Northern Baptist Convention over theological differences stemming from the fundamentalist–modernist controversy conflict earlier in the 20th century.
+The school was originally known as the Conservative Baptist Theological Seminary and was based in Englewood, Colorado.
+Carey Thomas became the Seminary's first president.

 In 1956, Vernon Grounds was appointed as the second president and remained so until 1979.

-During his tenure, Vernon Grounds was responsible for initiating, directing, and managing the Seminary's extensive growth and progress.
-In June 1962, Denver Seminary was granted associate membership in the American Association of Theological Schools (now the Association of Theological Schools).
-Full accreditation was achieved in the Association of Theological Schools in 1971 and in the North Central Association of Colleges and Secondary Schools in 1972.
-Forty-one years after Denver Seminary's inception (1991) the student body numbered over five hundred students who came from forty states, fifty-three denominations, and fifteen countries.
+In June 1962, the seminary was granted associate membership in the American Association of Theological Schools (now the Association of Theological Schools).
+Full ATS accreditation was achieved in 1971.

+In 1972, full accreditation to the North Central Association of Colleges and Secondary Schools was achieved.

+In 1982, the seminary changed its name to Denver Conservative Baptist Seminary.

-In 1996, Clyde McDowell, the fifth president, pioneered the groundbreaking effort behind becoming the first seminary ever to receive accreditation by the Council for Accreditation of Counseling and Related Education Programs (CACREP) for its counseling degree program.
-Additionally, McDowell reinvented the school's approach to seminary education by incorporating an intensive, contextualized mentoring experience into its core curriculum—a program of training and mentoring for which Denver Seminary has become well known.
+In 1996, Clyde McDowell, the fifth president, introduced a program of training and mentoring for which Denver Seminary has become well known.
+During his time, the institute became the first seminary ever to receive accreditation by the Council for Accreditation of Counseling and Related Education Programs (CACREP) for its counseling degree program.
+The institute is also accredited by the Association for Clinical Pastoral Education.

-In 2005, under the leadership of President Craig Williford, Denver Seminary moved from the Englewood, Colorado location to a new campus in Littleton, Colorado where the school currently resides.
-Built from the ground up specifically for the Seminary, the campus features an academic/leadership training center; a learning resource center (home to the library and student center); an administrative building, which includes the Shepherd's Gate Counseling Center; and nearly 100 student apartments.
-The campus is situated next to the historic South Platte River with views of the Rocky Mountains and access to running and biking trails along the river.
+In 1998, the seminary changed its name to Denver Seminary.
+This was a reflection of its growing appeal to a wide-spectrum of evangelical students.

-In 2002, Senior Professor of Church History Bruce Shelley authored a biography on Grounds titled Transformed by Love:The Vernon Grounds Story.
+In 2002, Bruce Shelly, the Senior Professor of Church History, authored a biography on Grounds titled Transformed by Love:The Vernon Grounds Story.
 This book gives a comprehensive overview of Denver Seminary's history as it developed from a small denominational school to a major evangelical seminary under Grounds' leadership.

+In 2005, under the leadership of President Craig Williford, the seminary moved to a new campus in Littleton, Colorado, where the school currently resides.
+Built from the ground up specifically for the Seminary, the campus includes teaching and leadership facilities and nearly 100 student apartments.
+The campus is situated next to the South Platte River.

+The seminary had a campus in West Texas for a time, but this has now closed.

 Presidents

-The following men have served in the presidency of Denver Seminary: